Melling, Merseyside: Community

 The Leeds and Liverpool Canal passes the village, and during the years of the Industrial Revolution the village flourished through passing trade.
 Melling is near the Aintree Grand National racecourse, which then crosses Melling Road (which actually runs from Walton to Aintree and does not go to Melling) soon after the start.
 There is also a Melling Steeplechase at the Grand National meeting.
 The local Melling Tithebarn Arts Association is based in Melling Tithebarn, which is used as an event venue.
 The old tithe barn serves as St Thomas' Church Hall as well as a local community centre.
 The Melling Residents' and Community Association (MRCA) dates from the 1930s.
-Originally used by the Lords of the Manor of Melling, the Molyneux's, and later a builders' shed, it was given to the people of the village.
+Originally used by the Lords of the Manor of Melling, the Molyneux, and later a builders' shed, it was given to the people of the village.
 The village has changed dramatically since the late 1990s with the demolition of the cable factory and the recent construction of a modern housing estate which is located in Waddicar, backing onto the Leeds-Liverpool canal.